isomerpages/moe-sls-sandbox/_teacher-user-guide/Discover/(3) Embed Integrated Apps.md

 <h2 class="section-title">Issues Reporting for Integrated Apps</h2>
 <hr>
-<p>If you encounter any issues when trying to embed an integrated App, please&nbsp;email us&nbsp;at <a href="mailto:helpdesk@sls.ufinity.com">helpdesk@sls.ufinity.com</a>.
-Otherwise, please reach out the App's helpdesk directly though the contact number or email information found within the App's Details card.</p>
+<p>If you encounter any issues when trying to embed an integrated App, please&nbsp;email us&nbsp;at <a href="mailto:helpdesk@sls.ufinity.com">helpdesk@sls.ufinity.com</a>.</p>
+<p>For issues involving a specific App, please reach out the App's helpdesk directly though the contact number or email information found within the App's Details card.</p>